ambikesh-jha/Job-Recommendation-Engine/README.md

 # Job-Recommendation-Engine
-This project is a Flask-based job recommendation engine that uses content-based filtering.
-It leverages TF-IDF to recommend similar jobs based on job descriptions provided by the user.
+This project is a job recommendation system built with Flask, using Content-Based Filtering to provide job suggestions based on the content similarity of job titles and descriptions.
+By leveraging cosine similarity, the system identifies and ranks jobs that are most similar to the user's selected job title, displaying relevant job recommendations.
 <h1> dataset  : https://www.kaggle.com/competitions/job-recommendation/data </h1><br>
 download : app.tsv, users.tsv, jobs.tsv, user_history.tsv , test_users